jembezmamy/morpher-js/README.md

 MorpherJS is an JavaScript image morphing library.
 It uses HTML 5 canvas element.

+I've extracted it from my [FruitLabour](http://fruit-labour.nibynic.com/) project, which allows you to mix fruits and create new species.

 MorpherJS comes along with [GUI] which helps you to configure your own Morpher instance (add images, define geometry, etc.).

 # Features